magneticstain/Inquisition/README.md

 You can find instructions on how to install Inquisition by visiting the [installation guide](https://github.com/magneticstain/Inquisition/wiki/Installing-Inquisition-Suite) page in the project wiki.

 # Usage
 After installing the software, we're now ready to start using it.
-For information on how to use Inquisition, visit the [Inquisition user guide](Inquisition User Guide).
+For information on how to use Inquisition, visit the [user guide](https://github.com/magneticstain/Inquisition/wiki/Inquisition-User-Guide).